-Within the Lucas Work Execution System, Lucas Dynamic Work Optimization (DWO) addresses this challenge by applying prioritization rules to suit ecommerce and traditional wholesale orders.
-As orders are received, DWO assigns a priority code based on ship time, delivery date, customer or order type, and other variables that can be tailored for each DC.
+Within the Lucas system, this challenge is addressed by applying prioritization rules to suit ecommerce and traditional wholesale orders.
+As orders are received, Lucas assigns a priority code based on ship time, delivery date, customer or order type, and other variables that can be tailored for each DC.
 As workers request their next picking assignment, the Lucas system will give the worker the highest priority order available in his or her picking zone, or create an optimized batch of work based on order priorities and batching schedules.
 (Learn more about this in our recent blog post- “Waveless Picking Is A Key Capability For Ecommerce Fulfillment”)

 Variable Pick Processes

 One approach to handling B2B and ecom orders from a single facility is to create separate picking zones for different order types.
 This allows the DC to create optimized picking processes in each of those discrete zones.
 While this may optimize picking efficiency across order types, it comes at a cost of duplicating inventory and creating duplicate replenishment processes.
 A better approach is to pick ecom and B2B orders from a single pick zone using variable pick processes.
 Here are a two each pick examples: